Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Additional experimental details and results

 \subsection{Imagewoof experimental details}

 We use the Imagewoof dataset.\footnote{The Imagewoof dataset is available at \url{https://github.com/fastai/imagenette}.} All models are trained with cross entropy loss for $100$ epochs, using a learning rate schedule consisting of a linear warmup for 353 steps followed by cosine decay.
 We use a batch size of $128$, randomized cropping and horizontal flips as data augmentation, and the default settings for $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+For EShampoo in \Cref{fig:adaptive-eigenbasis}, \Cref{fig:adaptivity-patterns}, and \Cref{fig:error_impact} we use the learning rate $\alpha = 6 \cdot 10^{-4}$ and $\epsilon = 10^{-10}$.

 For the vision transformer (ViT) model, we use SimpleViT \citep{beyer2022better} with patch size $16$, $6$ heads, a depth of $12$ layers, an MLP dimension of $1536$, dimension of $384$, gradient clipping with threshold $1$, and weight decay of $10^{-4}$.
 For the ConvNeXt V2 architecture \citep{woo2023convnextv2} we use weight decay of $0.05$ and drop paths with rate $0.1$.